ipesek/jsxgraphbook/src/3_2b_objects_drawing.md

 </script>

 {lang=EN}
-In this example we added some attributes to the both points and to the line.
+In this example we added some attributes to  both the points and to the line.
 In all three examples we defined attributes as a list written between `{ }`.
 For each attribute we must write its name and a value.
 As we mentioned earlier, objects can have specific attributes and also more general borrowed (inherited) from other objects.

-In `var p = board.create('point',[-2,-1],{name:"first", size:5, color:"FF0000"});` first attribute is _name_ which is borrowed
+In `var p = board.create('point',[-2,-1],{name:"first", size:5, color:"FF0000"});` the first attribute is _name_ which is borrowed
 from [GeometryElement](https://jsxgraph.org/docs/symbols/JXG.GeometryElement.html#name), attribute _color_ is also
 borrowed, where attribute [_size_](https://jsxgraph.org/docs/symbols/Point.html#size) is not borrowed but belongs to object Point.
 We can read from the documentation: _Size of a point, either in pixel or user coordinates.
-Means radius resp. half the width of a point (depending on the face)._
+It means the radius resp. half the width of a point (depending on the face)._

-Second point has some interesting attributes `var q = board.create('point',[3,1],{name:"last",fixed:true, face:"[]"});` First is the attribute _fixed_ which defines whether objects can be moved (dragged) on the board. *Default* value for this attribute is false, which means we can move all objects on the board if they are not explicitly fixed.
+Second point has some interesting attributes `var q = board.create('point',[3,1],{name:"last",fixed:true, face:"[]"});` First is the attribute _fixed_ which defines whether objects can be moved (dragged) on the board. the *default* value for this attribute is false, which means we can move all objects on the board if they are not explicitly fixed.
 Now we first mentioned *default value*, which is used when do not explicitly set another value for some attribute.
 In the documentation for each attribute default value is also presented.
 The second new attribute is [_face_](https://jsxgraph.org/docs/symbols/Point.html#face)